rails/rails/guides/source/getting_started.md

 ![Welcome Aboard screenshot](images/rails_welcome.png)

 TIP: To stop the web server, hit Ctrl+C in the terminal window where it's running.
+To verify the server has stopped you should see your command prompt cursor again.
+For most unix like systems including mac this will be a dollar sign `$`.
 In development mode, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.

 The "Welcome Aboard" page is the _smoke test_ for a new Rails application: it makes sure that you have your software configured correctly enough to serve a page.
 You can also click on the _About your application’s environment_ link to see a summary of your application's environment.